ch-a11y/machine_learning_hw/README.md

    "cell_type": "markdown",
    "metadata": {},
    "source": [
-    "In today's new business environment, more and more people obtain mortgages, auto loans, and debt consolidation from online services.
+    "In today's business environment, more and more people obtain mortgages, auto loans, and debt consolidation from online services.
 Machine learning algorithms are designed to predict credit risks.\n", "\n",
     "In this assignment I utilized the imbalanced-learn, Scikit-learn and other tools and libraries to build and evaluate the models using the following techniques: \n"
    ]